-    Fintech firms are required to obey the laws and regulations of the nations in which they conduct operations.
+Fintech firms must obey the laws and regulations of the nations where they conduct operations.
 Regarding data ownership and sharing, there are numerous technical and legal factors to take into account.
 A simple breach of the law today could be the end for a startup.

 Trusted fintech development partner

 Innovative technologies developed in the financial sector are produced in response to current consumers’ demands.
 They seek fast and simple ways to manage their finances.

 The services that different fintech platforms provide are dispatched into various types.
 Each is tailored to their customers’ needs to offer the best features.
 The entire ecosystem is constantly improving with the development of creative and innovative financial solutions.

 ELITEX has significant experience in the financial technology niche, with several top-notch products created.
 Our highly skilled programmers have a background in building projects for large financial companies and fintech startups.
 We offer full-cycle fintech product development, from UI/UX to app development and launch.
 Get in touch with us for more detailed answers on how to make a fintech app or another specific fintech solution that meets your expectations.